thinkopensolutions/tko-crm/README.md

 Enhance your quality
 ----------------
-All OCA work is subject to rigorous code review by experienced developers and domain specialists.
+All TKO work is subject to rigorous code review by experienced developers and domain specialists.
 This helps you and your team produce clean and maintainable code.

 Qualified users will help you improve and ensure a better functional experience.